aquasecurity/manifesto/README.md

 * Clone this repo (or `go get github.com/aquasecurity/manifesto`)
 * Go to the directory and `go build .`

+You will also need to be logged in to manipulate data in the Docker Registry - do this with [`docker login`](https://docs.docker.com/engine/reference/commandline/login/)

 ## Usage

 ```